UndefinedCreations/docs/stellar/arguments/list/list.md

 There are also available methods to create preset lists.
 These include `addListArgument("name", list)`, which uses a `StringArgument` (as the example above) as a base.

+## Parameters

-There are usually also additional parameters, here they all are:
+There are also additional parameters, here they all are:

 * `base` - The `AbstractStellarArgument` it wraps around.
 * `list` - A function providing a `CommandContext` and returning the list used in the argument.